picsolab/TRIBAL-release/README.md

 * The IDs of 32M non-retweet tweets posted within the 9-month period.
   * total number of tweets: 32,435,958; filename: `tweets_org_ids.csv.zip`

+Note that based on Twitter's [Developer Policy](https://dev.twitter.com/overview/terms/agreement-and-policy) places limits on the sharing of datasets.
+Therefore, we are only publicly sharing the ids of the tweets, not the tweets themselves.
+If you want to use the dataset, you may retrieve the complete tweets from the Twitter API based on the tweet ids.
+Any tweets that have been deleted or become protected will not be available.
+There are tools, e.g., [Hydrator](https://github.com/DocNow/hydrator), which could be useful for retrieving tweets from the Twitter API based on tweet ids.
+Also note that Twitter places rate limits on API requests so this may take some time depending on the size of the dataset.

 ## References
 [1] Yan, M., Wen, X., Lin, Y.-R., Deng, L. (2017).
 Quantifying Content Polarization on Twitter.
 In Proceedings of 2017 IEEE International Conference on Collaboration and Internet Computing (IEEE CIC 2017)